Azure Monitor

 Conclusion

 The main takeaway here is: Use Azure Monitor for everything.
-Get into the habit of starting with Azure Monitor, even if you know you want to look at metrics, or Application Insights, etc.
+Get into the habit of starting with Azure Monitor, even if you know you want to look at metrics, or Application Error Insights, etc.

 It is and is further becoming, the centralized starting point, for all Azure monitoring toolsets.
 Who knows, perhaps in the future, some current toolsets will just be merged/rolled into Azure Monitor as a whole!